Grosmont, North Yorkshire: Tunnel, or Grosmont village

-Henry Belcher raised funds to construct St Matthew's Church which was established in 1842 at a cost of £1,260.
+Henry Belcher raised funds to construct St Matthew's Church, Grosmont which was established in 1842 at a cost of £1,260.
 The York and North Midland Railway acquired the line in the 1840s and made improvements; at Grosmont a stone bridge, a new tunnel and a railway station were constructed.
 By 1859 Grosmont had developed into a small town, with a Literary Institute and a National School.

 By 1861 three ironstone mines, Whitby Stone Co, Birtley Iron Co, and Mrs Clarks' mine, were extracting 30,000, 10,000 and 30,000 tons of ore respectively per annum.
 In 1862 Charles and Thomas Bagnall started an ironworks, 'Grosmont Works' and two blast furnaces were built by 1863.
 The furnaces were 18 ft diameter, 63 ft high, each with a production capacity of 250 tons per week.
 Furnace gas was extracted by a refractory lined iron tube built into the top ('throat') of the furnace – the gas was used to heat boilers, and hot blast stoves.
 The site was connected to the railway by a siding.
 The Bagnalls acquired the land containing the Whitby Stone Company's mines to secure its supply of ore, and built back to back cottages for their workers in the village.
 Mrs Clark's mines were acquired in 1864.

 In 1865 a railway connection at Grosmont westwards to Castleton was opened, completing a connection from Whitby to the north-east ports.